NixOS/nix.dev/source/tutorials/module-system/module-system.md

 The result of this represents the list of command line arguments to pass to the `./map` script.

 ## Conditional Definitions
+Sometimes, you will want option values to be, well, optional.
+This can be useful when defining a value for an option is not required, as in the following case.

-In this section, you will define a new option, `map.zoom`, to control the zoom level of the map.

-Since the Google Maps API will infer a zoom level if no corresponding argument is passed, we want to represent that at the module level.
-To do that, you will use a new type, `nullOr <type>`, which can take either values of its argument type or `null`.
+You will define a new option, `map.zoom`, to control the zoom level of the map.
+The Google Maps API will infer a zoom level if no corresponding argument is passed, a situation you can represent with the `nullOr <type>`, which represents values of type `<type>` or `null`.
+This means that when the option isn't defined, the value of such an option is `null`, a value that can be checked against in a conditional.

 Add the `map` attribute set with the `zoom` option into the top-level `options` declaration, like so: